buildout/buildout/doc/getting-started.rst

       </logfile>
     </eventlog>

-  The **details aren't important**, other than the fact that the script reflects part options and the actual buildout location.
+  The **details aren't important**, other than the fact that the configuration file reflects part options and the actual buildout location.

 Version control
 ===============